masonry worker

 How to Become a Masonry Worker

-Masonry workers typically have a high school diploma or the equivalent and learn their skills under experienced workers on-the-job.
-There are technical schools that offer programs in basic masonry and operate both independently and in conjunction with apprenticeship training.
-The apprenticeship program earns one credit towards an associate’s degree.
-Candidates may take courses with on-the-job training or may opt to take courses before taking employment.
+Masonry workers typically have a high school diploma or equivalent and learn their skills under experienced workers on-the-job.
+However, there are also technical schools that offer programs in basic masonry.
+These programs may operate independently or in conjunction with apprenticeship training.
+To qualify, you must be 18 years or older and also be physically able to do strenuous work.

 Job Description of a Masonry Worker